 Our emergency care providers are standing by to deliver the care you need when you need it most.
 Additionally, we have three full-service emergency rooms in Florida: two in Kendall (one at our main campus and another in Town & Country) and one in Doral.
-Each of our emergency rooms is open 24/7 and all are conveniently located off the Florida Turnpike.
+Each of our emergency rooms is open 24/7 for both adult and pediatric patients and all are conveniently located off the Florida Turnpike.

 Learn more about our related specialties